Darnell Mooney Player Prop Bets for NFL Week 8 | Chicago vs. San Francisco 10/31/2021

 - Mooney (three red zone targets) has been the recipient of 18.8% of his team's 16 red zone pass attempts.

-- The Bears, who rank 30th in the NFL in points scored, have attempted a pass 47.0% of the time while running the ball 53.0% of the time.
+- The Bears have thrown the ball in 47.0% of their plays from scrimmage this year while running the ball 53.0% of the time.
+This offensive attack ranks 30th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Mooney's matchup with the 49ers.